makerdao/endgame-docs/misc/glossary.md

 # Glossary

+{% hint style="warning" %} This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
+Be aware that parts may be inaccurate or out of date. {% endhint %}

 ## Current terms

 **Active Ecosystem Actors:** Ecosystem Actors that work according to the specifications of Scope Frameworks and receive funding for performing specific projects.